 Control valves are designed and manufactured by original equipment manufacturers (OEMs).
 The majority of the major businesses in the sector have their raw material extraction and component manufacturing facilities.
 This integration aspect aids these companies in achieving greater cost reductions, particularly in the production of control valves and related automation products.
 The OEM control valves market is dominated by Emerson, Flowserve, Cameron, and Christian Burkert.

 System integrators are included in the third phase.
-They incorporate control valves into equipment and provide users a complete solution.
+They incorporate control valves into equipment and provide users with a complete solution.
 Kira Valves and Engineering, for example, is a particular valve product and service provider based in South Africa.
 The company fabricates and assembles bespoke valve system components.

 Local valve providers, ranging from local fabricators to global manufacturers, carry and sell a variety of products and provide services from a variety of valve manufacturers.
 Manufacturers' geographical reach is governed in large part by distribution channels.
 Offline channels (direct distribution) and internet channels are two types of distribution channels.
 Direct suppliers, such as those listed above, are premium outlets or exclusive suppliers for a large-scale regional or global valve manufacturer.
 Distributors account for the vast majority of sales.
 Within a given territory, direct suppliers generally seek contractual sales and frequently operate as suppliers to distributors.
 End-users in the oil & gas, water & wastewater, power, chemicals, pharmaceuticals, and metals & mining industries, among others, make up the final stage in the value chain.